FUNCTIONAL REHABILITATION AND EXERCISE PROGRAMS

 South / North West Sydney

-Graduating with a degree in Exercise Physiology from Murdoch University in Perth WA, Shara has been an Exercise Physiologist for 7 years and has worked with a range of clients from professional athletes to the elderly, chronic pain sufferers, cancer patients, mental health patients, veterans and general populations.
+Graduating with a degree in Exercise Physiology from Murdoch University in Perth WA, Shara has been an Exercise Physiologist for 8 years and has worked with a range of clients from professional athletes to the elderly, chronic pain sufferers, cancer patients, mental health patients, veterans and general populations.
 Shara also has clinical experience in hospital-based cardiac rehabilitation programs and working with high risk patients.
-Shara is now leading the team of EPs based in WA.
+Since moving to Sydney in 2019, and joining Specialised Health, she has enjoyed working with the the variety of conditions presented, and continues to see how exercise positively changes her clients lives through rehabilitation.
+She is now leading the team in NSW as a Senior Exercise Physiologist.

 Tessa Nielsen